Prescrypto/odoo/doc/reference/cmdline.rst

 .. program:: odoo-bin scaffold

-Scaffolding is the automated creation of a skeleton structure to simplify bootstrapping (of new modules, in the case of Odoo).
+Scaffolding is the automated creation of a skeleton structure to simplify bootstrapping (of new modules, in the case of Prescrypto).
 While not necessary it avoids the tedium of setting up basic structures and looking up what all starting requirements are.